anshuiisc/Replayer-Starter/README.md

 ## Format of Input File
 The Input file to this code must be a CSV file with the following format:
 > Epoch Time, JSON Data

 where the lines are sorted by Epoch Time.

 A sample file is located [here](storm/SYS_sample_data_senml.csv)

 ## Running code on the cluster
 Clone the repository onto the cluster.
-You need to make the following changes to [storm/pom.xml](storm/pom.xml) before building and running the jar on the cluser:
+You need to make the following changes to [storm/pom.xml](storm/pom.xml) before building and running the jar on the cluster:
 ```
 diff --git a/storm/pom.xml b/storm/pom.xml
 index 92373b0..105826a 100644